betrusted-io/xous-docs/arguments.md

 Additionally, `DATA_SIZE` pages will be allocated at `DATA_OFFSET`, plus a single page at `STACK`.

+Init programs **cannot** access the first 4 megabytes, as this memory is reserved for the kernel.

 ### XKrn

-This describes the kernel.
+This describes the kernel image.
+This image will get mapped into every process within the first 4 megabytes, and therefore must live entirely within this space.

 * LOAD_OFFSET -- Position in RAM relative to the start of the arguments block
 * LOAD_SIZE -- Size (in bytes) of the kernel binary, not including this header
 * TEXT_OFFSET -- Virtual memory address where the kernel expects the program image to live.
-This should be `0x008000000`
+This should be `0x002000000`
 * DATA_OFFSET -- Virtual memory address where the kernel expects the .data/.bss section to be.
-This should be `0x00c00000`
+This should be above `0x00200000` and below `0x00400000`
 * DATA_SIZE -- Size of the .data+.bss section
-* ENTRYPOINT -- Virtual address of the main() function
+* ENTRYPOINT -- Virtual address of the `_start()` function

+The kernel will run in Supervisor mode.